Saturday, October 29, 2011

 Oh, the dust.
 Excellent for sunsets.
 Unfortunate for keeping your vehicle clean.
 Oh well.
 It's harvest.
 Dust on your ride is how you know you're even a tiny part of the event.

-[forgive me, exhausted farm families, for waxing poetic for a moment] there's something almost spiritual about this time of year.
+I haven't been in a combine since I was small enough to press my little self up against the glass and watch the corn be eaten up below me, but even for me, [forgive me, exhausted farm families, for waxing poetic for a moment] there's something almost spiritual about this time of year.
 Something about living among these fields where farmers toil, sun up to sundown, and oftentimes beyond.
 Where hours, days, weeks of tending and planting and praying and fixing and sweating all culminate in this beautiful pattern of accomplishment.

 Plus, there are there big beefy awesome machines everywhere you look that should have their own Transformers movie!